 • Formulated with collagen to help control the buildup of bacteria, reducing occurrences of wound infection by layering a barrier between wounds and surrounding bacteria while promoting the spread of antimicrobial agents

-• Collagen and EDTA work together to moderate the elevated activity of matrix metalloproteinases (MMP) by targeting and deactivating excess MMPs, triggering the healing process in chronic wounds
+• Collagen and EDTA work together to target and deactivate excess MMPs, thus triggering the healing process in chronic wounds

 • Sheets may be trimmed to exact wound size and/or layered for the management of deep wounds

-McKesson Collagen Dressings are indicated for management of full- and partial-thickness wounds including pressure injuries, diabetic ulcers, ulcers caused by mixed vascular etiologies, venous ulcers, donor and graft sites, abrasions, traumatic wounds healing by secondary intention, dehisced surgical wounds, and first- and second-degree burns.
+Indicated for management of full and partial thickness wounds including: pressure ulcers, diabetic ulcers, ulcers caused by mixed vascular etiologies, venous ulcers, donor and graft sites, abrasions, traumatic wounds healing by secondary intention, dehisced surgical wounds, first-and second-degree burns

-McKesson Collagen Dressings should not be used on patients with a known allergy or sensitivity to animal-derived collagen or any other ingredient or on third-degree burns.
+Should not be used on third-degree burns or on patients with a known allergy or sensitivity to fish-derived collagen or any other ingredient

 If sensitivity to McKesson Collagen Dressing develops, discontinue use.
 McKesson Collagen Dressings may be used under compression therapy under the supervision of a health care professional.